Canon 30D vs Nikon W300

 Studio photographers will appreciate that the Canon 30D (unlike the W300) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 The W300 is a recent model that features in the current product line-up of Nikon.
-In contrast, the 30D has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the 30D has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the 30D was succeeded by the Canon 40D.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.
+Further information on the features and operation of the 30D and W300 can be found, respectively, in the Canon 30D Manual (free pdf) or the online Nikon W300 Manual.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 30D and the Nikon W300?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.